The Telescope Eyed Fancy GoldfishThe Telescope Eyed Fancy GoldfishThe Telescope Eyed Fancy GoldfishGoldfish Tales: The Wakin breed

 Many around the world today have taken their passion for fish and have become fish farmers.

+The United States alone has seen a growing trend of goldfish farming throughout the country.
 Instead of relying on getting your Wakin goldfish from the far east, it’s quite possible you have a local fish farm near you that has equal quality of Wakin stock.

 The art and craft of breeding, raising and selling Wakin and other goldfish has been very rewarding for a fish farmer here in the United States.
+Through experimentation, he has been able to alter the colors of the goldfish while preserving the characteristics of the varieties of goldfish.

 Another hatchery that breeds the Wakin is situated in the eastern United States where the fish farmer takes full advantage of the natural spring-fed ponds where his goldfish stock habitat and spawn.
+Their clientele base is primarily the wealthy who have elaborate goldfish ponds sprawled throughout their estates.

 Pond or Goldfish Aquarium?

-Wakin fish can live between 10-15 years so consider this when planning what kind of environment you will place it in.
+Wakin fish can live up to twenty years so consider this when planning what kind of environment you will place it in.
+They do best in goldfish ponds.

 If you decide to go the aquarium route, they require a tank that is at the very minimum thirty gallons.

+Many think that goldfish live in fish bowls, but they cannot.
 Without a filtration system, the waste that the goldfish produces causes ammonia levels in the water to be fatal.

 Ponds: